ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/bulk-insert/how-to-work-with-bulk-insert-operation.markdown

 There are several limitations to the API:

-* Entity **Id** must be provided by the client.
-The client by default will use the HiLo generator in order to generate the **Id**.
-* Transactions are per batch, not per operation.
-* Documents inserted using bulk-insert will not raise notifications.
-More about `Changes API` can be found [here](../changes/what-is-changes-api).
+* The bulk insert operation is broken into batches, each batch is treated in its own transaction so the whole operation isn't treated under a single transaction.
-* Bulk insert is not thread safe, it should not be accessed concurrently.
+* Bulk insert is not thread safe, a single bulk insert should not be accessed concurrently.
+The use of multiple bulk inserts, on the same client, concurrently is supported.

 ## Example